OlaYZen/MSI-Downloader/README.md

 ##### Chrome Specific:
 - `downloadRegular`: A boolean flag to enable downloading and installing the regular version of Chrome.
 - `downloadForced`: A boolean flag to enable downloading and installing the forced update version of Chrome.
+- `bothPrefix`: A String defining the prefix for both the regular and forced update versions of Chrome.
+The default prefix is `VERSION`.
+- `forcedSuffix`: A string defining the suffix for the forced update version of Chrome.
+The default suffix is `_force_update`.
+- `spesificChromeURL64`: A string defining custom URL for the 64-bit version of Chrome.
+Leave empty to use the default URL.
+- `spesificChromeURL32`: A string defining custom URL for the 32-bit version of Chrome.
+Leave empty to use the default URL.

 ##### WorkSpaces Specific:

 - `download`: A boolean flag to enable downloading and installing Amazon Workspaces.
+- `AmazonPrefix`: A String defining the prefix for the Amazon Workspaces version.
+The default prefix is `VERSION`.
+- `spesificAmazonURL`: A string defining custom URL for the Amazon Workspaces version.
+Leave empty to use the default URL.

 ##### Universal: